Piloto Cigars Inc.: Nicaraguan blockade

 A new problem arose for Padrón after making peace with the Sandinistas: the United States embargo against Nicaragua enacted by President Ronald Reagan on Nicaraguan products.
 Padrón scrambled to move as much tobacco and cigars from Nicaragua to Tampa, Florida during the 5 days allotted before the blockade took effect.
 He was later granted an extension by the U.S. government to continue to move his product for another 6 months, then, whatever stock he had left in Nicaragua, remained there.
 After the blockade lifted, Padrón shifted his main operation back to Nicaragua, where it still remains today.

 Current history

-As President, Jorge is moving into the director's position for the company; making more trips to visit the factories in Estelí and working on the business end of the company.
+As president, Jorge is moving into the director's position for the company; making more trips to visit the factories in Estelí and working on the business end of the company.
 It is the intent of the Padrón family that Jorge will eventually take the main leadership role in the company one day.
-Jose Orlando Padrón passed away on December 5, 2017.
+Jose Orlando Padrón died on December 5, 2017.

 In 2003, the company opened a new 12000 sqft rolling facility in Estelí, Nicaragua, a building twice the size of the company's previous Estelí facility.
 The new rolling center was the 17th building owned by Padrón in Estelí and brought the company's usable space in the city up to a total of 75000 sqft, mostly dedicated to the storage of tobacco.
 At that time the company maintained an inventory sufficient for more than 25 million cigars — six years' worth of production.